crh3675/nodeii/README.md

 Infrastructure
 ---------------
 Infrastructure are the backend components.
 In a traditional MVC structure, this would be limited to the __models__.
-In this framework, they are called __entities__.
+In this implementation, they are called __entities__.
 Infrastructure encapsulates:

 - Entities
 - Managers